Bournville and the Rea Valley Birmingham Cycle

 Note there is a short section of steps on this route, taking you over a bridge from one side of the canal to the other, that you will need to take your bike up.
-It consists of approx 15 steps up in total, though there is a ramped alternative over the road/pavement with just a few steps down (approx 6) back onto the canal instead.
+It consists of approx. 15 steps up in total with a bike track to wheel your bike up/down, though there is a ramped alternative over the road/pavement with just a few steps down (approx. 6) back onto the canal instead.

 After approximately 3km from the University train station steps, you will come to the canal exit for Bournville train station.
 Come off the canal at this exit, heading up the ramp and turn right at the top to cross over the bridge over the train tracks along Mary Vale Road.
 If you can smell chocolate in the air, it’s because you are at the home of Cadbury’s Dairy Milk!

 Cycle along Mary Vale Road until you reach the crossroads with Linden Road, turn right onto Linden Road to head down hill and then first left onto Bournville Lane.
 Linden Road can be busy so take care crossing here or hop off your bike briefly and use a nearby pedestrian crossing point.

 Continue along Bournville Lane and turn first right into Beech Road.
 Head down here and into Bournville Park, continuing straight ahead through the park and out the other side onto Thorn Road.
 At the end turn right onto Woodbrooke Road and cycle along to the end where it meats the main A4040 Linden Road.